One Health: ecosystems, humans and animals

 A postgraduate degree from the RVC and LSHTM is highly regarded and recognised internationally.
 This course is one of very few face-to-face One Health courses designed to develop the skills and knowledge needed for resolving complex health challenges.

-Our graduates have a track record of successful careers in Government, research and other organisations where they are involved in the implementation and management of health programmes.
-However, as this unique MSc/Diploma is a new programme, we are currently unable to provide specific details of what our graduates in One Health have gone on to do.
+Our graduates have a track record of successful careers in Government, research and other organisations where they are involved in the implementation and management of human and animal health programmes.

 Key academic staff – RVC